act-rules/act-rules.github.io/_rules/links-identical-name-equivalent-purpose-b20e66.md

 #### Failed Example 5

-A set of two SVG `a` elements that have the same [accessible name][] but link to different resources.
+These two SVG `a` elements have the same [accessible name][] but link to different resources.
 They open completely different pages.

 ```html
 <html lang="en">